 Parents and guardians may use the POS Parent Portal on GMCS's website.
 Please visit www.gettysburgmontessoricharter.org and then click on School Meals.
 Parents and guardians may create an account using the student's ID number to monitor their child's meal transactions and meal account balance.
 They may also set up email notification to receive an email when the student's meal account balance drops below a specified amount.
 They will also use this portal to add funds to their child's account using a credit card or an ACH payment from a checking or savings account.
-A small convenience fee is collected by the POS provider to add funds to the account.
+The POS provider collects a small convenience fee to add funds to the account.